wellyshen/react-cool-dimensions/README.md

     // The "currentBreakpoint" will be the object key based on the target's width
     // for instance, 0px - 319px (currentBreakpoint = XS), 320px - 479px (currentBreakpoint = SM) and so on
     breakpoints: { XS: 0, SM: 320, MD: 480, LG: 640 },
-    onlyUpdateOnBreakpointChange: true, // optional, will only trigger state-change on breakpoint-change
+    onlyUpdateOnBreakpointChange: true, // Optional, will only trigger state-change on breakpoint-change
     onResize: ({ currentBreakpoint }) => {
       // Now the event callback will be triggered when breakpoint is changed
       // we can also access the "currentBreakpoint" here